bsorrentino/bsorrentino/_draft/clone-copy-flow-within-solution.md

 So I've decided to search for a solution and I landed on this forum topic [Copy/Duplicate a Flow in a Solution] that explain how to clone a flow once unpack solution using [PAC].
-Since I've already [enhanced PAC in Nodejs using ZX], I started to implements a new feature in [zx-powerapp-cli].
+Since I've already [enhanced PAC in Nodejs using ZX], I started to implements a new feature in [zx-powerapps-cli].

-## Solution: zx-clone-flow command from zx-powerapp-cli package
+## Solution: zx-clone-flow command from zx-powerapps-cli package

-Now a new command `zx-clone-flow` is available from the latest version of [zx-powerapp-cli] package.
+Now a new command `zx-clone-flow` is available from the latest version of [zx-powerapps-cli] package.
 Usage is very simple once exported a solution from Power Platform Cloud Environment to Local File system (e.g. local git repo) using either the macro-command `zx-export-solution` or directly using the [PAC]low level ones (`pac solution export` / `pac solution unpack`) it is enough run `zx-clone-flow` providing